DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 ---
-title: Filtering applications by subject
+title: Filter applications by subject
 description: Let users filter the applications list by the course’s subject
 date: 2021-02-25
 ---

-We introduced a subject filter to allow users to filter by the course’s subject in the applications list.

-## Why we are doing this

-Providers need to be able to filter their applications by subject.
+Users need to be able to filter their applications by subject.

-When providers share applications with people who do the shortlisting (for example, subject leads in a school or a subject tutor at an HEI), those users only need to see specific subjects and not the entire list.

 ## Course data analysis

-From the course data for ‘synced’ providers, there are approximately 40 subjects across primary and secondary levels.
+Analysing the course data for providers using the Manage service, there are approximately 40 subjects across primary and secondary levels.

 The number of subjects offered by providers in the form of a course varies between providers.